tpaape/RNAseq_Miniworkshop/README.md

 2. Introduction to RNAseq processing (Brief Overview)
 3. Introduction to linux and bash scripting (First half of powerpoint)
 4. Extract assigned reads for processing
-5. Start processing RNAseq data (Step 1 of )
+5. Start processing RNAseq data (Step 1 of  3)
 	1. FastQC of Raw Reads
 	2. Run trimmomatic to remove adapters and trim for quality
+	3. Create STAR genome indices
 6. Introduction to linux and bash scripting (Second half of power point)
-7. Continue processing RNAseq data (Step 2 of )
+7. Continue processing RNAseq data (Step 2 of 3)
 	1. FastQC trimmed and cleaned reads
 	2. Run STAR alignment on cleaned reads
 8. Finish RNAseq processing powerpoint